 Maintaining a safety distance is vital, particularly given limited options for maneuvering and emergency access.
 Drivers must adhere to a minimum distance of 100 metres from the preceding vehicle.
 For vehicles over 3,500 kg, the distance should be extended to 150 metres.

-In the unfortunate event of a breakdown or accident within a tunnel, follow these steps:
+In the event of a breakdown or accident within a tunnel, follow these steps:

 Although rare, fires can pose a serious threat within tunnels.
 In such instances:

 Safe passage through Spanish tunnels necessitates awareness, adherence to regulations, and quick, composed reactions in challenging situations.
-By following these guidelines, drivers can enhance their safety and that of fellow travellers on this remarkable road network.
+By following these guidelines, drivers can enhance their safety and that of fellow travellers on the Spanish road network.